josetapadas/jose-tapadas-web/content/pages/about.md

 My main role at [Runtime Revolution](https://www.runtime-revolution.com/) was to design and develop custom tailored applications, mostly using Ruby on Rails and ReactJS.

 Heavily worked as the interface with customers since day one, gathering specs, planning and developing those applications.

-My role was also involved building, managing and working with small to medium teams of developers.
+My role was also required building, managing and working with small to medium teams of developers.

 I was also part of the staffing and recruiting team, helping as well on the technical education and integration of junior developers.